CrossStream-for-Kotlin/cross-stream-for-kotlin/README.md

 - `dbConnectionPoolSize` The maximum size that the JDBC connection pool is allowed to reach.
 - `identifier` Identifier of instance/node used in logs.
 - `enableLogging` Logging mode to view logs with system topic [SYSTEM_TOPIC](#get-system-topic-used-in-logging-mode-to-monitor-library).
-- `brokerThreadType` The type of thread used for listening for events.
+- `brokerThreadType` Thread Builder responsible for creating threads.

 ---